Katya Lee

-Life and career

-Hi-Fi–(2006-2010)
+Career

+According to a video she posted to Facebook, she is of mixed Korean and Russian descent.

+Hi-Fi (2006–2010)

-She began her career in 2006, after being discovered by a producer, while singing in a nightclub in Saint-Petersburg.
+Lee began her career in 2006, after being discovered by a producer, while singing in a nightclub in Saint-Petersburg.
 The next day she was flown to Moscow, where she became a member of the pop/dance band Hi-Fi.

-Fabrika–(2010-2014)
+Fabrika (2010–2014)

-In 2010, KATYA left Hi-Fi after being invited to join the all-girl pop act Fabrika (Фабрика), which was enjoying a period of large-scale success.
-As a member of Fabrika, KATYA was featured in worldwide media, including Billboard, Play Boy, Rolling Stone, FHM, Hello, Ok, Grazia, Maxim, Star hit, and others.
+In 2010, she left Hi-Fi after being invited to join the all-girl pop act Fabrika (Фабрика), which was enjoying a period of success.
+As a member of Fabrika, Lee was featured in worldwide media, including Billboard, Play Boy, Rolling Stone, FHM, Hello, Ok, Grazia, Maxim, Star hit, and others.
 Fabrika performed at: TV music series "The Treasure of the Nation" on channel 2 Russia, TV Show Star Factory on Channel 1 Russia, Saturday Night Live Channel 2 Russia, Comedy Club on TNT Channel Russia, Music Box Russia, MTV Russia, STS Russia, REN-TV Russia.

-In 2010 KATYA started designing clothes for Fabrika.
+In 2010, Lee began designing clothes for Fabrika.